Cloud7050/ff-mine/docs/guides/arr/shiva.md

 - Attack: Serves as her auto-attack.
 Has a chance to inflict a 2min Slashing Resistance Down stack (makes target weaker to Blade Attacks)
 - Hailstorm: Circular AoE markers on 4 targets
-- Absolute Zero: Raidwide.
-Used periodically
+- Absolute Zero: Raidwide that's used periodically

 After equipping, the boss immediately casts Hailstorm.